Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Can I get a loan for $75,000 to start a business?

 Yes, but your options are basically limited to SBA 7(a) and SBA microloans and possibly SBA 504 loans to finance equipment.
 But SBA loans aren’t the easiest to qualify for.
-For example, the 7(a) program requires that you have good credit, a down payment of 10% to 30%, a business plan showing how the business will generate revenue, plus a personal guarantee.
+For example, the 7(a) program requires good credit, a down payment of 10% to 30%, a business plan showing how the business will generate revenue, plus a personal guarantee.

 Because it can be hard to qualify for an SBA loan, some entrepreneurs use their own savings or take out a personal loan to launch a new enterprise.
-Personal loans don’t have a business revenue requirement or time in business requirement, making them ideal for startups — if the lender allows the funds to be used this way.
+Personal loans don’t have a business revenue requirement or time-in-business requirement, making them ideal for startups — if the lender allows the funds to be used this way.

-Other business loan amounts:
+Other business loan amounts

 Megan B. Shepherd's headshot

-To make sure you get accurate and helpful information, this guide has been edited by Megan B. Shepherd and reviewed by Holly Jennings, a member of Finder's Editorial Review Board.
+To make sure you get accurate and helpful information, this guide has been edited by Megan B. Shepherd as part of our fact-checking process.

 Written by